llewellyn-sl/tw-onboarding-mkdocs/docs/README.md

 3. **Run the container**

-    Once the `docker build` in nf-tower-docs has succeeded, run the Docker container:
+    Once the `docker build` has succeeded, run the Docker container:

     1. Check out the feature branch you wish to preview on tw-onboarding-mkdocs.
     2. Navigate to `/docs`.